 The marriage must take place within 90 days of your fiancé(e) entering the U.S. If the marriage does not take place within 90 days, your fiancé(e) will be required to leave the U.S. It is not possible to obtain an extension of stay in this category.

 Following your marriage, in order to continue to live and work in the U.S., your fiancé(e) must apply with USCIS to become a legal permanent resident.
-Click here for links to forms and more information about becoming a legal permanent resident and filing the I-129F petition.
+Please use this link to the USCIS website to access forms and more information about filling the I-129F petition.

 Note: Your fiancé(e) may enter the U.S. only one time with a fiancé(e) visa.
 If your fiancé(e) leaves the country before you are married, your fiancé(e) will not be allowed back into the U.S. without a new visa.

 Romanian documentary requirements for foreigners wishing to marry a Romanian citizen in Romania:

 The Government of Romania legally recognizes only civil marriage ceremonies that are performed in the City Hall in the area where the Romanian citizen resides.
 Many couples also choose to hold a religious ceremony after the completion of the civil ceremony.
 The following documents from the U.S. citizen are needed by the Mayor’s Office to authorize marriage to a Romanian citizen:

 ALL public documents issued or obtained in the U.S. must be authenticated for use in Romania with an Apostille certificate.
 The apostille certificate must be affixed to the document by a competent U.S. authority.
 Each state has a competent authority (generally it is the office of the Secretary of State in the state where the document was issued).
 For additional information and a list of competent authorities, please use the following link to the website of the Department of State: Apostille Requirements.

 Documents required for marriage in Romania of a US citizen: